Homogenization of Three Species Reaction Diffusion Equation in Perforated Domains: Introduction

 \subsection{Plan of the Paper}

 We divide this article in two sections and several appendices.
 In Section \ref{sec: Uniform estimates} we derive the uniform estimates which is required for the two-scale convergence in Lemma \ref{L2 integral estimate}- Proposition \ref{L2 integral estimate time derivative}.
-In Section \ref{sec: Homogenization}, we derive the main result of our article i.e. Theorem \ref{main convergence theorem}.
+In Section \ref{sec: Homogenization eps}, we give the prove the Theorem \ref{main convergence theorem} using the two-scale convergence method.
+In Section \ref{sec: Homogenization rapid}, we derive the Theorem \ref{theorem: rapid main} by passing the limit using the compactness in $\mathrm L^2$ for rapidly decaying hole.
 In Appendix \ref{sec: appendix existence theory} we derive the global-in-time existence of the solution to the system \eqref{eq: aeps}-\eqref{eq: ceps}, and obtain regularity estimates.
 In Appendix \ref{sec: appendix extension operator}-\ref{sec: appendix two-scale}, we discuss various classical tools which are extensively used in our article such as the existence of extension operator in perforated domain, the trace inequality, Anisotropic Sobolev inequality and two scale convergence method.
 In the final Appendix \ref{sec: appendix well prepared initial condition}, we construct well-prepared initial data demonstrating that the homogenization of the model considered in this article can also be carried out for certain non-constant initial data.
 These initial datum are nonnegative, sufficiently smooth, satisfy the compatibility condition \eqref{compatibility condition}, uniform estimates as described in \eqref{CI}, and converge to smooth, nonnegative functions in the two-scale sense.